 “Auction Procedure” is defined in Section 4.4.

+“Base Electric Hourly Quantity” means, in respect of an EDP, for a particular Hour, the total net MW’s of Electricity deliverable by Seller hereunder at that EDP, in the amounts shown for that EDP in the row “Base Electric Hourly Quantity” in Exhibit A, as such amount may be revised under Section 2.3.

 “Billing Party” is defined in Section 8.1.

 “Btu” means the amount of energy required to raise the temperature of one pound of pure water one (1) degree Fahrenheit from 59 degrees Fahrenheit (59° F) to 60 degrees Fahrenheit (60° F).